 When house prices rise so rapidly, various areas suddenly become (relatively) unattractive from an investment perspective.
 This also applies to our own local area and, realistically, most of the western portion of the Netherlands.
-Can you still invest in Real Estate, of course, but the ROI will be less favorable.
+Can you still invest in Real Estate, of course, but the ROI will be less favourable.
 What do you do?
 You start to look at investing at the neighbours: you start to look at Germany!

 Investing at the Neighbours